openthread/openthread/src/cli/README.md

 Setting the ephemeral key again before a previously set one is timed out, will replace the previous one.

-While the timeout interval is in effect, the ephemeral key can be used only once by an external commissioner to connect.
-Once the commissioner disconnects, the ephemeral key is cleared, and Border Agent reverts to using PSKc.
+During the timeout interval, the ephemeral key can be used only once by an external commissioner to establish a connection.
+After the commissioner disconnects, the ephemeral key is cleared, and the Border Agent reverts to using PSKc.
+If the timeout expires while a commissioner is still connected, the session will be terminated, and the Border Agent will cease using the ephemeral key and revert to PSKc.

 ```bash
 > ba ephemeralkey set Z10X20g3J15w1000P60m16 5000 1234